leonardostefanello/leonardostefanello/README.md

 **[EN]**
 </br>
-• I'm studying to become a _**Fullstack Developer**_, I am most interested in the _Frontend_.
+• I'm studying to become a _**Fullstack Developer**_, I am most interested in _Front-End_.
 The idea of becoming Fullstack came about not only because I love programming, but also because I think it's important to have a general knowledge. 🐶

 - 🔭 &nbsp; Looking for a job;
 - 🌱 &nbsp; Graduated in **System Analysis and Development** at University of Southern Santa Catarina _(UNISUL, Brazil)_;